sweetpea-org/sweetpea-py/docs/_source/index.rst

 sequence of trials.
 Such a design is constructed by calling the various functions exposed at the top of the :mod:`sweetpea` module.

+If you are new to SweetPea or factorial experiment design, we recommend starting with :ref:`the guide <guide>`.

 .. toctree::
    :maxdepth: 1
    :caption: Contents: